tip9ug/plan9-4th-edition-tutorial/source/user/getting-started.md

 If you wish to install over the internet, you need a supported Ethernet card or a PPP dial-up account using a modem (not a Winmodem).
 ```
+### Site Planning

+There is nothing magical about installing Plan 9.
+It's just a matter of populating a Plan 9 file system (typically a fossil file system) and arranging a bootstrap to eventually load a Plan 9 kernel that can use that file system as its root.

+Once that initial file server is running, enabling authentication and pxe booting (bootp and tftp) will allow all other local Plan 9 systems to load kernels from the file server and share its file system.

+If you find yourself reinstalling Plan 9 frequently, something is wrong.
+This should not be necessary.
+In particular, there is no need to give each Plan 9 system its own file system.

 ### Tested hardware